WFYI (TV): Growth in the 1970s and 1980s

 When Frank Meek became WFYI's general manager in 1972, the station was struggling to make payroll, and the only cameras it owned filmed in black-and-white.
 In 1973, after WISH ultimately opted not to build its proposed tower, WFYI began construction of its own mast.
 The relocation came with a decrease in effective radiated power but raised the height above average terrain by 600 ft, improving reception.
 The Women's Council for Channel 20 became Friends of Channel 20, the station's fundraising support arm, in 1975; Ardath Burkhart served on the WFYI board and the PBS national board of directors before dying in 1983 at the age of 78.

 WFYI left the former WISH-TV studios but remained on Meridian Street when it moved into studios being vacated by WTHR at 1401 Meridian in 1982; new UHF startup WPDS-TV (channel 59) then occupied the 1440 Meridian facility.
 In 1986, Metropolitan Indianapolis Public Broadcasting acquired WIAN (90.1 FM), a public radio station owned by Indianapolis Public Schools.
 The station became known as WFYI-FM in March 1988.

-From 1985 to 1989, WFYI programming was seen in Fort Wayne, Indiana, until public television station WFWA-TV there began originating its own programming.
+From 1985 to 1989, WFYI programming was seen in Fort Wayne, Indiana, until public television station WFWA there began originating its own programming.

 1990s to today

 Meek retired at the end of 1988; he was replaced by Lloyd Wright, who began a 30-year tenure as general manager (a title changed to president and CEO).

-WFYI began its first-ever capital fundraising effort in 1995, as part of its 25th anniversary, in order to replace outdated equipment, which included the oldest UHF transmitter in use in the state of Indiana.
+Under Wright, WFYI began its first-ever capital fundraising effort in 1995, as part of its 25th anniversary; this was undertaken to replace outdated equipment, which included the oldest UHF transmitter in use in the state of Indiana.
 In 1999, WFYI and Butler, which had built WTBU (channel 69) in 1991, entered into a joint operating agreement whereby the two stations would collaborate on programming and facilities.
 This continued until Butler sold WTBU in 2004 to the Daystar Television Network.

 What was then known as the "WFYI Teleplex" announced in 2007 that it would move to 1630 N. Meridian Street, a building previously used by Indiana Energy.
 The $20 million relocation included the $8.5 million purchase of the building and $11.6 million in new equipment.
 The larger facility offered more room for community events, more parking, and space that WFYI could sublease to other companies.
+WFYI television was the last component of the public media company to move into the building in 2008.
+During this time, in 2007, the station began offering subchannels on its digital signal.

-The state of Indiana canceled all state funding for WFYI in 2009 due to a major revenue shortfall stemming from the Great Recession.
+The state of Indiana eliminated funding for WFYI in 2009 due to a major revenue shortfall from the Great Recession.
 As a result, production ceased on new episodes of Across Indiana, a popular state travel series on the air since 1988.

+In March 2024, WFYI content staff announced their intentions to unionize with SAG-AFTRA and asked management for voluntary recognition.